housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </div>
 {% endhighlight %}

-At the top of the component, we're going to display the item details, followed by it's description, `item.content`.
+At the top of the component, we're going to display the item details, followed by it's description (`item.content`).
 We then input the entire comments object (`item.comments`) to `app-comment-tree`, the selector for `CommentTreeComponent`.
+The styling for this component can be found [here](https://github.com/hdjirdeh/angular2-hn/blob/item-comments/src/app/item-comments/item-comments.component.scss).

-*Note: The styling for this component can be found [here]().
+Next, set up the `CommentTreeComponent`.

 {% highlight javascript %}
 // comment-tree.component.ts